lolay92/data-service/README.md

 # About
-This project provides a data collection infrastructure for collecting financial market data from different sources.
+This project provides an infrastructure for collecting financial market data from different sources.
 The project includes a set of loaders for retrieving data from different APIs and a main loader that combines the data from all the sources.

 # Project Roadmap
 - [x] Poetry for python packages and dependencies management